Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/implementation/developer-experience/using-placeholders.md

     - In the placeholder settings item, define the placeholder key using a wildcard.
 For example, `myrendering-{*}.`
     - This allows the system to generate unique keys like myrendering-1, myrendering-2, etc., for each instance.

-Examples of dynamic placeholders can be seen in the Container.tsx file in the XM Cloud Foundation Head starter kit.
+Examples of dynamic placeholders can be seen in the Container.tsx file in the [Starter Kit](https://github.com/Sitecore/xmcloud-starter-js/).

 ```typescript
 import {